EnderionX/math-visualizer/README.md

 # 📈 Function Plotter (Python)

-I built this project as a simple tool to visualize algebraic functions quickly.
+> I built this project as a simple tool to visualize algebraic functions quickly.
 It takes an expression in terms of `x`, lets you define a domain, and plots the graph using Python libraries.

-The goal was to combine symbolic math with fast numerical plotting in a clean and straightforward way.

 ---

 ## 🚀 What it does

 * Takes a user-input function (in terms of `x`)
-* Lets you define a domain within `[-1000, 1000]`
+* Lets you define a domain within [-1000, 1000]
 * Converts the symbolic expression into a numerical function
 * Plots the graph using Matplotlib